Tesh Sidi: Political career

 Tesh joined Más Madrid's list as number 11 for the 2023 Madrilenian regional election.
 However, she was finally rejected by the Electoral Commission of Madrid due to a problem in the electoral census in which she appeared registered in Málaga instead of Madrid.
 Tesh justified herself by saying that she was registered "by mistake" in the Málaga register while trying to register her mother, who came to Spain after having an accident in which a wall fell and broke both her legs, also indicating that Citizen Services office in Madrid told her that her register in Madrid was correct.

 She was later announced as number three on the lists of Sumar for Madrid on behalf of Más Madrid, in a move considered a nod to the pro-Sahrawi movement in Spain and Yolanda Díaz distancing herself from Pedro Sánchez's pro-Moroccan position.
+However, the candidate placed immediately ahead of her on the list, the career diplomat and former Spanish ambassador to the United Nations Agustín Santos Maraver, was strongly criticised by Sahrawi activists and the Polisario Front, who regarded him as pro-Moroccan due to his role, as chief of staff to foreign minister Miguel Ángel Moratinos, in pressuring Sahrawi activist Aminatou Haidar to end her 2009 hunger strike in Lanzarote.
+When asked about running immediately behind Santos Maraver, Sidi defended her candidacy by pointing to Sumar's common position in favour of Sahrawi self-determination through a referendum.

-Upon her election, she became the first Sahrawi woman to be represented in the Congress of Deputies and the first Sahrawi since the Spanish Transition.
-Her presence was criticized by the Moroccan press and celebrated by Polisario Front's delegate in Spain Abdullah Arabi.
+Upon her election, she became the first Sahrawi woman to be represented in the Congress of Deputies.
+Additionally, she became the first Sahrawi since the Spanish Transition; during the Francoist period, Sahrawis were represented in the Cortes Españolas.
+Her presence was criticized by the Moroccan press and celebrated by Polisario Front's delegate in Spain, Abdullah Arabi.

+In 2025, Tesh Sidi criticized Rima Hassan, a French leftist serving as a member of the European Parliament, over her positions on the Western Sahara conflict.
+As an MP, Tesh Sidi has accused Madrid police of discriminatory conduct against LGBTQ people.
+Tesh Sidi has opposed Prime Minister Pedro Sánchez's approach to Morocco–Spain relations, arguing that his government has been too friendly towards Moroccan interests in the Western Sahara.

 Personal life

 She obtained Spanish nationality in June 2022 after 20 years of uninterrupted residence in Spain.
+She stated that she had been an undocumented minor for three years while living with a Spanish family.
 Tesh also has the nationality of the Sahrawi Arab Democratic Republic, not recognized by Spain, which brought her administrative problems until her situation was regularized.